Ottoman Tunisia

-Ottoman Tunisia, also known as the Eyalet of Tunis or the Regency of Tunis, was a territory of the Ottoman Empire that existed from the 16th to 19th century in what is largely present-day Tunisia.
+Ottoman Tunisia (also known as the Eyalet of Tunis or the Regency of Tunis) was a semi-autonomous territory of the Ottoman Empire.
+It existed from the 16th to the 19th century and was located roughly in present-day Tunisia (and parts of modern eastern Algeria).

-The Ottoman presence in the Maghreb began with the conquest of Algiers in 1516 by the Ottoman Turkish corsair and Beylerbey Aruj Barbarossa (Oruç Reis).
-In 1534, the Ottoman Navy under the command of Kapudan Pasha Hayreddin Barbarossa, the younger brother of Aruj, attacked and captured Tunis, a territory of the Hafsid dynasty.
-Less than a year later in 1535, the Holy Roman Emperor, Charles V sent a multinational invasion force to wrest control of Tunis, overwhelming the city's Ottoman defenders.
-Following the final Ottoman reconquest of Tunis from Spain in 1574, the Ottoman Empire controlled Tunis for over three centuries.
-The period of Ottoman rule came to an end following the French conquest of Tunisia in 1881.
+The Ottoman presence in the Maghreb began with the conquest of Algiers in 1516 by the Ottoman Turkish corsair, Beylerbey Aruj Barbarossa (Oruç Reis).
+In 1534, the Ottoman Navy under the command of Kapudan Pasha Hayreddin Barbarossa, Aruj's younger brother, captured Tunis from the Hafsid dynasty.
+Less than a year later, in 1535, the Holy Roman Emperor, Charles V sent a multinational invasion force to wrest back control of Tunis, overwhelming the Ottoman garrison.
+Following the final Ottoman reconquest of Tunis from Spain in 1574, the Ottomans maintained control of Tunis for over three centuries.
+Their rule came to an end following the French conquest of Tunisia in 1881.

-Tunis was initially ruled from the Ottoman Regency of Algiers; however, the Ottomans established a separate governor (pasha) for Tunis, whose authority was to be backed by Janissaries under his command.
+Tunis was initially ruled from the Ottoman Regency of Algiers; however, the Ottomans established a separate governor (pasha) for Tunis, whose authority was backed by Janissaries under his command.
 As a result, Tunis began to function as a separate province with a considerable degree of autonomy.
-Although Algiers occasionally contested this, Tunisia maintained its autonomous status.
-Like other distant Ottoman territories, the governing councils responsible for administering the province consisted mostly of Ottoman elites - Turks, Egyptians, Albanians, etc. - from other parts of the empire.
+Although Algiers occasionally contested this, Tunis maintained its autonomous status.
+Like other distant Ottoman territories, the governing councils responsible for administering the province consisted mostly of Ottoman elites (Turks, Egyptians, Albanians, etc.) from other parts of the empire.
 State affairs were primarily conducted in Ottoman Turkish.